 Reason #7: This food doesn’t make me feel my best.

 Occasionally, pets will be reluctant eaters because the food upsets their tummies.
-You may need to try switching to a grain-free formula or a different type of protein to entice your pet to eat vigorously.
+You may need to try switching to a different type of protein to entice your pet to eat vigorously.

 If your pet is a picky eater and it’s due to bad household habits, try this: